Alex Jones lawyer could face legal consequences for phone records release -- experts | Law-Order

 A Connecticut state judge overseeing another Sandy Hook defamation case against Jones on Thursday ordered Reynal and another Jones lawyer, Norm Pattis, to appear later this month for hearings to consider sanctions or other discipline over their "purported" unauthorized release of Sandy Hook plaintiffs’ medical records.
 Pattis did not immediately respond to a request for comment.

 Reynal's small Houston law firm primarily handles criminal defense cases in state and federal courts.
-He successfully defended Carmen Maria Montiel, a former Miss Venezuela, from a 2013 charge of assault against a flight attendant.
+He successfully defended Carmen Maria Montiel, a former Miss Venezuela, from a 2013 charge of interference with a flight crew attendant.
 A jury acquitted her in 2015.

 Montiel, now a Republican candidate for Congress, said her daughter, who wants to be a lawyer, interned with Reynal.
 Montiel said that he "always does the best for his clients."
 Reynal also represented Cody Wilson, who ran a 3-D printed guns company.
 Wilson was charged with sexual assault in 2018 and later pleaded guilty to lesser charges.
 Wilson told Reuters on Friday that Reynal had "an impossible task" in the Jones case but represented Jones "as best he could."